NCAA bans 3 college basketball players for betting on their own games at Fresno St, San Jose St

-The NCAA banned three Division I college basketball players by permanently revoking their eligibility on Wednesday, saying they had bet on their own games at Fresno State and San Jose State and were able to share thousands of dollars in payouts.
+The NCAA banned three men's college basketball players for sports betting on Wednesday, saying they had bet on their own games at Fresno State and San Jose State and were able to share thousands of dollars in payouts.

-The NCAA Committee on Infractions released findings from an enforcement investigation that uncovered violations by Mykell Robinson, Steven Vasquez and Jalen Weaver.
-The NCAA said the three bet on one another’s games and/or provided information that enabled others to do so during the 2024-25 regular season, and that two of them manipulated their performances to ensure certain bets were won.
+The NCAA Committee on Infractions released findings from an enforcement investigation that concluded Mykell Robinson, Steven Vasquez and Jalen Weaver bet on one another’s games and/or provided information that enabled others to do so during the 2024-25 regular season; two of them manipulated their performances to ensure certain bets were won.
+The eligibility was permanently revoked.

-The schools did not immediately respond to a request for comment.
-The former players could not immediately be located by The Associated Press.
+The NCAA said a sports integrity monitoring service in January notified Fresno State and NCAA enforcement staff that a Nevada sportsbook operator had flagged suspicious prop bets on Robinson.
+The investigation began a week later.
+The Associated Press could not immediately locate the former players for comment.

 According to the NCAA, Robinson and Vasquez had been roommates at Fresno State during the 2023-24 season.
-In January 2025, Robinson, who was still at Fresno State, and Vasquez, then at San Jose State — discussed over text message that Robinson planned to underperform in several statistical categories during one regular-season game.
+In January 2025, Robinson and Vasquez, now at San Jose State, discussed over text message that Robinson planned to underperform in several statistical categories during a regular-season game.
 Robinson also placed multiple bets on Weaver, his teammate at Fresno State in 2024-25, the NCAA found.

-During one game, Robinson, Vasquez and a third party bet a combined $2,200 on Robinson to underperform, and a $15,950 payout was redistributed among those who had bet, the NCAA said.
+Investigators found that before that game, Robinson told his mother to transfer money by Apple Pay to Vasquez so Vasquez could coordinate a $200 bet on Robinson’s under-line for Robinson.
+After the game, the NCAA said, Vasquez helped Robinson transfer $1,425 of the winnings to Robinson’s mother.
+On Jan.
+10, Vasquez provided $200 to Robinson.

-During that same season, Robinson placed 13 daily fantasy sports over-line and under-line prop bets totaling $454 on parlays that included his own performance.
-He collected $618 on one occasion.
+Also last season, Robinson placed 13 daily fantasy sports over-line and under-line prop bets totaling $454 on parlays that included his own performance.
+He collected $618 on one occasion, the NCAA said.

-Robinson placed multiple bets on Weaver, including two bets placed before a game in late December 2024 after he and Weaver exchanged information about their respective betting lines, the NCAA said.
+Robinson placed bets on Weaver before a game in late December 2024 after he and Weaver exchanged information about their respective betting lines, the NCAA said.
 Weaver also placed a $50 prop bet on a parlay for himself, Robinson and a third athlete, and he won $260.

 Vasquez and Robinson failed to cooperate with the enforcement staff’s investigation, the NCAA said.
 Weaver cooperated and agreed to the violation in his case.